Rohith2006/nodejs-dummy-json-project/Readme.md

 - Ensure that `data.json` is present and contains valid JSON data before starting the server.
 - The current implementation does not support data modification.
 Changes made through API calls affect only the in-memory data and are lost when the server restarts.
+- The MVC architecture improves code organization and maintainability.

+## Graceful Shutdown

+The server implements a graceful shutdown process to handle SIGTERM signals, ensuring that ongoing requests are completed before the server closes.